vmware-archive/heist/docs/topics/rosters.rst

 =======

 Rosters is the system that is used to define the target systems to create connections to with `heist`.
-The default roster system is called `rend` and uses the `pop` `rend` system to render the datasets.
+The default roster system is called `flat` and uses the `pop` `rend` system to render the datasets.

 .. note::

-    By using `rend` you can make roster files using yaml, json, toml etc. and template the files making it easy to allow for logic to make larger lists easier.
+    By using the `flat` roster you can make roster files using yaml, json, toml etc. and template the files making it easy to allow for logic to make larger lists easier.
 Don't worry!
 You don't need to know anything about `rend` to use rosters, just know that there is a robust system under the hood to make your life easier!